asif256000/boolean_cellcycle_analysis/NOTES.md

 2. Check if we can use matrix form for perturbation (numpy)
 3. Send mammal cell cycle in matrix form
 4. Another paper to study

+## Iteration 9: Matrix implementation and Pytest

+1. Implement the same algorithms and logics using matrix representation for the graph
+2. If possible, implement unit testing module using pytest